 In our very early love-sick days, Brendan promised me that he would be the one to show me the world.
 He remains true to his word and he reminded me on our 10th anniversary that he remembers his promise.
 So romantic!

-Brendan started traveling at the age of about 22.
+Brendan started travelling at the age of about 22.
 He left South Africa with a friend to first work in Germany for a short while.
 Soon after that they “sold what they had and entered the kingdom”.
 A story for another day.
 He worked in the UK on a 2-year Working Holiday Makers Visa.
 Eventually, he found an employer in England who applied for a work permit.
-This enabled him to get permanent residency with indefinite leave to remain after 5 years, after which he could apply for British citizenship via the naturalization process.
+This enabled him to get permanent residency with indefinite leave to remain after 5 years, after which he could apply for a British citizenship via the naturalization process.

 By the time we got together, Brendan had already travelled a bit.
 He’d been to Germany, England, Scotland, Ireland and France.
 On his epic African Trip: Nairobi to Cape Town (with On The Go Tours) he went to Kenya, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia and ended in South Africa.